Although iOS devices are outpacing Mac

 Mountain Lion promises to bring apps and features from the iPad to the Mac.
 Some of the new features include Messages, Notes, Reminders and Game Center, as well as Notification Center, Share Sheets, Twitter integration and AirPlay Mirroring.
 Mountain Lion is also Apple's first OS X release that incorporates iCloud features.

-Mountain Lion previewers also will get a sneak peek of something Apple is calling Gatekeeper, which is a security feature that works to protect Mac users against malicious software by blocking apps that aren't Apple-approved.
+Mountain Lion previewers also will get a sneak peek of something Apple is calling Gatekeeper, which is a feature that works to protect Mac users against malicious software by blocking apps that aren't Apple-approved.
 Mountain Lion will hit the market in late summer.

 "The Mac is on a roll, growing faster than the PC for 23 straight quarters, and with Mountain Lion things get even better," said Philip Schiller, Apple's senior vice president of worldwide marketing.
 He also noted that Mountain Lion is making its debut just seven months after Lion, the current Mac operating system, went on the market.